Call or Text: (509) 313-6235 or (866) 380-5323

 This course will introduce you to existential psychology and psychological hardiness in the context of organizational leadership.
 You will gain an understanding of existentialism through a personal exploration of meaning and how meaning informs psychological attitudes and existential courage during personal and organizational adversity.
 Partnering with an organization, you will engage various sources of feedback related to culture, climate, structure, and workforce and provide the organization a tangible plan for developing and/or sustaining a resilient organization.
 You will learn to deconstruct and operationalize psychological hardiness through scholarly literature, classroom exercises, simulations, and a climb at Mt.
 Adams, WA.

-ORGL 689: Contemporary Strategies to Combat Hate- 3 credits
+ORGL 689: Contemporary Strategies to Counter Hate- 3 credits

 Includes 3-days on campus